Ice hockey in Austria: International successes after the First World War

 The First World War interrupted the efforts, and after the disintegration of the monarchy, the Austrian federation had to be re-established in 1919.
 Only for season 1921/22 was the change from Bandy to Canadian ice hockey with the now-known puck of the association side.
-After 1921/22 a bandycup was performed, the bandy championship was canceled in 1922/23 after the game W.B.C against Nicholosen on January 23, 1923.
+After 1921/22 a bandycup was performed, and the bandy championship was canceled in 1922/23 after the game W.B.C against Nicholosen on January 23, 1923.
 In 1922/23, an Austrian championship was held for the first time, which could be won by the Wiener EV.
 However, this was in fact a competition limited to the Vienna area, and only gradually did teams from other parts of Austria join.

 The end of the twenties brought the greatest success for Austrian hockey.
 This began in 1927 with the win of the European Championship, where not a single game had been lost.
-1930 defeated the Austrian national team as the first European team a team from North America: a game against Canada could be won 1-0.
+1930 defeated the Austrian national team as the first European team, from North America: a game against Canada could be won 1-0.
 In 1931, the European title was brought to Austria again, and at the 1931 World Ice Hockey Championships, the team could achieve third place behind Canada and the United States.
 1932 and 1933 followed by two silver medals at the European Championships.

-World war II
+World War II

 Before the Second World War there was in Austria the ice hockey of the commoners and those of the workers.
 Workers 'sport developed very quickly in the 1920s, and in 1928 the first workers' ice hockey clubs were founded.
 They belonged to the 1919 founded Association of Workers and Soldiers Sports Clubs of Austria (VAS), which renamed itself in 1924 ASKÖ (Workers Association for Sport and Physical Culture in Austria).
 At the 1931 Workers' Winter Olympiad in Mürzzuschlag occupied the national team of Austrians 1st place and became Olympic champion.

 With the ban on the Social Democratic Labor Party in Austria on February 12, 1934, all affiliated hockey clubs were banned.
 As a result, players of the workers' clubs tried to be included in other ice hockey clubs or to found new clubs in the civic camp.
 Thus, in December 1934, the Association for Sport and Physical Culture of the Trade Union Confederation was started.
 So reported the sports Tagblatt on December 20, 1934 about a new ice hockey club Hammerbrotwerke.
 Also the ice hockey section Arsenal in the trade union federation, which was taken up in January 1935, belongs to it, as well as the ice hockey club Meidling.

 The bourgeoisie took no notice of the hockey of the workers.
 The Sport-Tagblatt reported on January 22, 1934, that the Austrian workers 'ice hockey team participated in the Latvian workers' winter sports festival in Riga on 17 and 18 February 1931.
 This note has rarity value.
 The magazine "The Ice Hockey Sport" also reported only once, wondering here about the rapid growth of the hockey worker sports and wished this for their own association.